Why Poodles make good family pets?

 3. What Dog Group does the poodle fall in?
 Teacup and Toy Poodles are in the toy group.
 Miniature and standard Poodles are in the Non-sporting group.

 4. What do you breed?
-I breed Teacup Poodle, Toy Poodle and Teddy Bear Teacup and Toy Poodles.
+I breed for Teacup, Toy, and Miniature Poodles and Teddy Bear Teacup, Toy and Miniature Poodles.

 5. How much exercise does your breed need daily?
 Depending on the size and temperament of your dog, Poodles, as do all breeds need outdoor exercise, if for nothing else to mentally stimulate them.
 One to two 15 minutes walks for the smaller ones and up long distance bike rides for the larger ones, and anything in between.